gabeluci/gabeluci.github.io/_posts/2018-06-07-what-makes-a-member.md

 ## The primary group

 This one is easy to forget (or never learn), but fortunately it will likely rarely matter to you.
 Every user object must have a Primary Group, which is indicated by the `primaryGroupId` attribute on the user object.
-That attribute is set to **the RID of a group on the same domain**.
+That attribute is set to **the `primaryGroupToken` attribute of a group on the same domain**.
 That makes the user a member of that group.

-> An object's Relative Identifier (RID) is the last portion of the Security Identifier (SID), which comes after the domain portion of the SID.
-When reading a SID string, the RID is the numbers after the last dash.
+> The `primaryGroupToken` attribute of a group is equivalent to the group's Relative Identifier (RID), which is the portion of the Security Identifier (SID) that comes after the domain portion of the SID.
+When reading a SID string, the RID is the numbers after the last hyphen.

 In most cases, the `primaryGroupId` will be `513`, which is always the RID for the `Domain Users` group.
 However the `primaryGroupId` can be changed.